ashvardanian/SimSIMD/python/README.md

 ## Moments Reductions

 Moments reductions return `(sum, sum_of_squares)`.
-The important selling point is not just speed.
-It is that NumKong does not force you into same-storage accumulation.
+The key property is that NumKong does not force you into same-storage accumulation.

 ```python
 import numpy as np